Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 which also follows from Proposition \ref{welldef} because, as is well-known,

 From this we see that

 and hence

 Thus, the Brownian bridge $B_s$ is just the Brownian motion $b_s$ with an added drift involving the logarithmic derivative of $K_{\frac{1}{2}\Delta}$.
 We note however that the drift is singular at $s = t$.
-Fortunately, careful first order estimates of $K_{\frac{1}{2}\Delta}$ \cite[Section 5.5]{hsu2002stochastic} allow us to bypass this difficulty and confirm not only that this is well defined for $s=t$ but also that $B_s\to y$ as $s\to t$.
+Fortunately, careful first order estimates of $K_{\frac{1}{2}\Delta}$ \cite[Section 5.5]{hsu2002stochastic} allow us to bypass this difficulty and confirm not only that this is well defined for $s=t$ but also that $B_s\to y$ as $s\to t$\footnote{See Remark \ref{bb:0:b:sde} for a more pedestrian approach to this key extension problem, which avoids the consideration of heat kernel estimates.}.
 Thus, we call $\{B_s\}_{0\leq s\leq t}$ the {\em Brownian bridge} connecting $x$ to $y$ with lifetime $t$.

 We should think of $B_s$ as a process on the {\em bridge space} $C_{t;x,y}\subset C_{x}$ of all Brownian paths starting at $x$ and conditioned to hit $y$ at time $t$; cf. Remark \ref{wiener:sp}.
-To find the law $B_s$ we first note that
+To find the Radon-Nikodym derivative of the law of $B_s$ with respect to $P_x$ we first note that